Checklist to Assist Healthy Financing

 If you do not start work immediately, depending on your situation and that of your family, you may qualify for a means-tested benefit called Council Tax Support, or Rate Relief in Northern Ireland.
 Further information on Benefits can be found here.

-Or you can of course transfer the licence to a new property.
+Or you can of course transfer the license to a new property.

-Since April 2007 housing law in England, Wales and Northern Ireland has provided extra protection to Assured Shorthold Tenants (this applies to most new private tenancies), so that landlords and agencies can only take a deposit if they are placing it in a Tenancy Deposit Scheme.
-Tenants in Scotland do not have the same level of security as there is currently no regulation of rental deposits.
+Housing law in England, Wales and Northern Ireland provides extra protection to Assured Shorthold Tenants (this applies to most new private tenancies), so that landlords and agencies can only take a deposit if they are placing it in a Tenancy Deposit Scheme.
 The deposit schemes can offer protection from unfair deductions and free advice if you disagree with a landlord’s or agent’s decision about not repaying your deposit in full.

 A deposit should be returned in full at the end of the tenancy unless the landlord can prove there is justification for them to retain part or all of it.
 A landlord can only keep your deposit money if you have caused them financial loss such as rental arrears or unpaid bills, if extensive cleaning is required or you have caused damage to the property.